 Coast Line and Beaches:

-We have started to shift out to the beach towards the end of the month of September as we know the bigger bass will be lurking closer to the shore and they will be much bigger especially during springs.
-The bigger the tide generally the better the fishing due to just the volume of movement in the sea.
+We have started to shift out to the beach towards the end of the month of September as we know the bigger bass will be lurking closer to the shore and they will be typically a bigger size especially during springs.
+The bigger the tide generally the better the fishing due to the volume of movement in the sea.
 All the small bass seem to disappear in October and the big girls start to turn up.
 We will be using our shallow divers along the beaches and deep divers on deeper rock marks.
 Throw your hard lures into the wash and white water of the waves and hopefully, a nice bass will be there ready to pounce.
 Take care at night if you are fishing large tides and try and go with a friend if possible.
 Generally the bigger the lure on the coast means bigger fish as they will be attacking larger bait fish but... that's not always the case.